Aetf/md-prism-highlight/README.md

 This is done by providing a custom markdown fenced code block extension that replaces the original one.

-Note: This conflicts with the default codehilite extension enabled by pelican, you have to explicitly disable it.
+Note: remember to remove the default codehilite extension which is enabled by pelican.

 ## Installation